-The table below provides an outline of aspects to consider when planning for the second semester along with links to the resources available to you.
+The table below provides an outline of aspects to consider when planning for the second semester, along with links to the resources available to you.

-Question lf No If Yes 1.
-Do you need clarity on the University rules regard- ing your degree?
-Proceed to the next question.
+Question If No If Yes 1.
+Do you need clarity on the university's rules regarding your degree? - Proceed to the next question.
 Familiarise yourself with the UFS general rulebook and your faculty rulebook.
 (See article below).
-Contact your academic advisor (general / faculty specific).
-2. Do you need emotional Support?
-Proceed to the next question UFS Student counselling and development offers professional, free counselling services to students.
-Click here for more information or to book an appointment.
-Download the student counselling toolkit here.
-For #Wellbeing Warriors resources and publications click here.
+Contact your academic adviser (general / faculty specific).
+2. Do you need emotional support? - Proceed to the next question UFS Student Counselling and Development offers professional, free counselling services to students.
+Click here for more information or to book an appointmed.
+Download the Student Counselling toolkit here.
+For #Wellbeing Warriors resources and publications, click here.

-3. Do you need assistance with your assignments and academic writing?
-Proceed to the next question The Write Site provides academic writing assistance by trained professionals across faculties to meet students' subject-specific writing needs.
+3. Do you need assistance with your assignments and academic writing? - Proceed to the next question The Write Site provides academic writing assistance by trained professionals across faculties to meet students' subject-specific writing needs.
 Click here for more information on the Write Site and how to make a booking.
-4. Do you need a tutor?
-Proceed to the next question A_Step provides student tutorials led by senior students across all 7 faculties of the Bloemfontein campus as well as the 4 faculties on QwaQwa campus.
-Click here for more information and specific faculty tutor contact details.
-5. Do you need a fresh perspec- tive going into the second semester and the online world? - Proceed to next step If you prepare yourself, and make sure that you maintain healthy student habits, you will be able to master your academics, and still come out on top this semester.
-We have developed a course for you to understand and apply the 10 Habits of highly effective students in the current environment.
+4. Do you need a tutor? - Proceed to the next question A_Step provides student tutorials led by senior students across all seven faculties on the Bloemfontein campus as well as the four faculties on the QwaQwa campus.
+Click here for more information and faculty-specific tutor contact details.
+5. Do you need a fresh perspective going into the second semester and the online world? - Proceed to next step If you prepare yourself and make sure that you maintain healthy student habits, you will be able to master your academics, and still come out on top this semester.
+We have developed a course for you to understand and apply the 10 habits of highly effective students in the current environment.
 Seize the moment!
-Click here to access the 10 Habits of Successful Online Students course.
-6. Do you need help with time management? - Proceed to the next question - Studying from home has many challenges.
+Click here to access the Ten Habits of Successful Online Students course.
+6. Do you need help with time management? - Proceed to the next question Studying from home has many challenges.
 We have created a course for you on successful time management, including calculating your time, creating a study schedule, and dealing with procrastination and distractions.
-Click here to access the Successful time management for remote learning course.
+Click here to access the Successful Time Management for Remote Learning course.

 7. Do you need healthy sleep habits? - Proceed to next question A healthy student life starts with effective sleep habits.
 We have created a course for you on how you can ensure that you get enough sleep to be the best version of you.
-Click here to access the healthy sleeping habits for online learning course. guidance on note-taking strategies?questionread.
-We have created way to creative note-ta your studying, and help efficiently. read.
+Click here to access the Healthy Sleeping Habits for Online Learning course.
+8. Do you need guidance on note-taking strategies? - Proceed to next question Notes are more than merely writing down what you read.
 We have created a course for you to find your way to creative note-taking strategies that will boost your studying, and help you revise work effectively and efficiently.
-Click here to access the note-taking strategies that work
+Click here to access the Note-taking Strategies that Wo course.